 Coaches also play an important role in following the Removal-from-Sport protocol, when an athlete is suspected of having sustained a concussion, and the Return-to-Sport protocol, to ensure their safe return following a suspected or sustained concussion.
 Your role includes supporting an athlete as they progress through the steps outlined in the Return-to-Sport protocol.

-On July 1st, 2019 and July 1st, 2020, new rules came into effect through Rowan’s Law to improve concussion safety in amateur competitive sport.
+On July 1st, 2019 and January 1st, 2021, new rules come into effect through Rowan’s Law to improve concussion safety in amateur competitive sport.

 If you are a coach and your sport organization has advised that you will need to follow the rules of Rowan’s Law you will need to: